sanic-org/sanic-guide/src/README.md

   details: Build the way you want to build without letting your tooling constrain you.
 - title: Performant and scalable
   details: Built from the ground up with speed and scalability as a main concern.
 It is ready to power web applications big and small.
+- title:
+  details:
+- title: Trusted by millions
+  details: Sanic is the third most downloaded web framework on PyPI
+- title:
+  details:
 footer: MIT Licensed | Copyright © 2018-present Sanic Community Organization
 pageClass: landing-page
 logo: false
 ---